KaranThakkar3/Chatbot/README.md

 ## Project Structure

 - **intents.json**: Contains the training data (intents and patterns).
-- **Modified_Code.py**: The main Python file that includes data preprocessing, model training, and chatbot response generation.
+- **Chatbot Code.ipynb**: The main Python file that includes data preprocessing, model training, and chatbot response generation.
 - **words.pkl** and **classes.pkl**: Pickle files used to store the vocabulary and intent categories after preprocessing.

 ## Technologies Used